dconeybe/AndroidIssue7295/README.md

     cd firebase-android-sdk
     ```

+2.  *(Optional as of Sept 08, 2025, as the fix was merged into the main branch)*
-2. Fetch the pull request containing the fix and check it out.
+    Fetch the pull request containing the fix and check it out.
     ```bash
     git fetch origin pull/7301/head:PR7301_NoDocumentPerformanceFix
     git checkout PR7301_NoDocumentPerformanceFix